SherlockPsy/Life/laws/MASTER_WORLD.md

 ### VII.2 No Behaviour Enforcement

 The World must not encode:

-- “if X then Y behaviour.”
+- “if X then Y behaviour,”
+- incentives,
+- pressure,
+- nudges.

 People may act.
-They are not compelled.
+They are never compelled.

 ---

-## ARTICLE VIII — OFF-SCREEN LIFE (PARALLEL CONTINUITY)
+## ARTICLE VIII — OFF-SCREEN LIFE

-### VIII.1 Off-Screen Life Is Allowed
+### VIII.1 Off-Screen Life Exists

-Life may advance unobserved.

-It becomes real **only when written**.
+Life continues when not observed.

+Off-screen life is not paused.

 ---

+### VIII.2 Writing Off-Screen Developments

+1) Off-screen developments become real only when written.
+2) They must be written when they occur, not reconstructed later.
+3) Retroactive plausibility generation is forbidden.

+---

-### VIII.2 Parallel Off-Screen Writing (Critical)
+### VIII.3 Parallel Off-Screen Writing

 During any writing opportunity, the World MAY write: